shadiaduery/bootcamp-group_project-1/README.md

 Business Questions:

-By city size in the West Coast, which cities had the highest and lowest rates per capita of covid19 Do rates of covid19 differ based on local policies implemented (where do we get data of locked down period)
+Do rates of covid19 differ based on local policies implemented (where do we get data of locked down period)

 Steps for Project Completion: